 Fresh vs Frozen Turkey: Fresh turkey has two advantages.
 First, they are rarely “enhanced”.
 That is, pumped full of a saline solution.
 Dry brining an enhanced bird is redundant.
 Watch out for the words “enhanced with a X% solution” or “pre-basted” on the package.

 The second fresh turkey advantage – no thawing!
 If a frozen bird is the only option, thaw it in the refrigerator for three days before dry brining.
 (In other words, start thawing a week before thanksgiving.)
 If you have an “enhanced” bird of 8% or 10% saline solution, just use the cajun rub – cut the salt out of the dry brine.

-*I used Cajun Injectors on a few Turkeys and other birds.
+I used Cajun Injector on a few Turkeys and other birds.
 I don’t think it was worth the effort.
 The injected marinade would concentrate in thin veins where I shot it; most of the meat was unaffected.
 I eventually lost my injector needle…and didn’t notice it was missing for a few years.
 When I started dry brining, I tossed the giant syringe, and never looked back.

 Weber Summit note: With my rotisserie burner on medium, smoker burner on high and burner #1 on high, I had an internal temperature of 375*F. That’s the temperature range you want – 350*F to 375*F. My 12 pound bird finished in exactly two hours; I expect a 14 pound bird to be closer to 2 1/2 hours.

-What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.

-plus 50 (mostly) new recipes to get you cooking.
+Everything you could ask about the rotisserie, plus 50 (mostly) new recipes to get you cooking.